A complete guide to scattering cremated remains

 Creating a trench for cremation ashes:

-Trenching is the term for digging a shallow trench to put the cremated remains in.
+Trenching is the term for digging a shallow trench in which to place the cremated remains.
 The ashes can be emptied directly into the trench, or a biodegradable urn can be buried in the trench.
-This is the closest compromise to a traditional burial.
-It can be done at a bespoke green cemetery or in a natural green place.

 This is generally done at low tide at a beach, allowing the ashes to wash into the ocean as the tide comes in.